ChristofSeiler/ChristofSeiler.github.io/stats205.md

 * **B**: Basu (1980).
 Randomization Analysis of Experimential Data: The Fisher Randomization Test
 * **Bh**: Bhattacharya (2015).
 Power of Graph-Based Two-Sample Tests
 * **BHLLSW**: Buja, Cook, Hofmann, Lawrence, Lee, Swayne, and Wickham (2009).
 Statistical Inference for Exploratory Data Analysis and Model Diagnostics
+* **CB**: Carpenter and Bithell (2000).
+Bootstrap Conidence Intervals: When, Which, What?
+A Practical Guide for Medical Statisticians
 * **Ch**: Chatterjee (2012).
 Matrix Estimation by Universal Singular Value Thresholding
 * **C**: Critchlow (1986), A Unified Approach to Constructing Nonparametric Rank Tests
 * **D83**: Diaconis (1983).
 Theories of Data Analysis: From Magical Thinking Through Classical Statistics